-Command Description New Can create any of the following types of files: Text, Tcl Script, VHDL, Verilog, P&R Options file, Design Constraints, Analysis Design Constraints, or Project file.
-See New Command, on page 303.
+Command Description New Creates one of the following types of files: Text, Tcl Script, VHDL, Verilog, Synopsys Design Constraints, Constraint, Analysis Design Constraint, and Project.
+See New Command, on page 305.
 Open Opens a project or file.
-Close Closes a project file.
+Close Closes a project or file.
 Save Saves a project or a file.
 Save As Saves a project or a file to a specified name.
 Save All Saves all projects or files.
 Print Prints a file.
 For more information about printing, see the operating system documentation.
 Print Setup Specify print options.
-Create Image This command is available in the following views: • HDL Analyst Views • FSM Viewer A camera pointer () appears.
+Create Image This command is available in the following views: • HDL Analyst Views • FSM Viewer A camera pointer ( ) appears.
 Drag a selection rectangle around the region for which you want to create an image, then release the mouse button.
 You can also simply click in the current view, then the Create Image dialog appears.
-See Create Image Command, on page 304.
+See Create Image Command, on page 307.
 Build Project Creates a new project based on the file open in the Text Editor (if active), or lets you choose files to add to a new project.
-See Build Project Command, on page 306.
+See Build Project Command, on page 308.
 Open Project Opens a project.
-See Open Project Command, on page 307.
+See Open Project Command, on page 309.
 New Project Creates a new project.
 If a project is already open, it prompts you to save it before creating a new one.
 If you want to open multiple projects, select Allow multiple projects to be opened in the Project View dialog box.
-See Project View Options Command, on page 425.
+See Project View Options Command, on page 422.

-Command Description
+Command Description New Workspace Creates a new project workspace.
+Prompts you to select projects to add to the workspace.
+See Edit Menu, on page 309.
 Close Project Closes the current project.
 Recent Projects Lists recently accessed projects.
 Choose a project listed in the submenu to open it.

-Recent files (listed as separate menu items) Lists the last files you recently opened as separate menu items.
+Recent files (listed as separate menu items) Lists the last six files you opened as separate menu items.
 Choose a file to open it.
 Exit Exits the session.